-- Employ trained and certified workers to install, maintain and repair electrical equipment; - Employ trained and qualified machine handlers and drivers; - Ensure work concerning handling of live wires is conducted by trained workers with strict adherence to safety standards; - Avoid developing in areas of weak soil structure such as river riparian; - Ensure strict access and controls to the electricity power lines and enforce way leave requirements for power lines;

-- Deactivate and ensure live power distribution lines are properly grounded before maintenance work commences; - Ensure that structures are tested for integrity prior to commencing work; and - Implement fall protection programmes that include training in climbing techniques and the use of fall protection measures.
+- Avoid developing within the flight paths and areas with high EMF or Radio Frequencies (RF) for example near the proposed flight communication centre. - Employ trained and certified workers to install, maintain and repair electrical equipment; - Employ trained and qualified machine handlers and drivers; - Ensure work concerning handling of live wires is conducted by trained workers with strict adherence to safety standards; - Avoid developing in areas of weak soil structure such as river riparian; - Develop safety programmes to reduce wildlife attacks by the hippopotamus, crocodiles and snakes when working in vicinity of their habitats or breeding sites; - Ensure strict access and controls to the electricity power lines and enforce way leave requirements for power lines; - Deactivate and ensure live power distribution lines are properly grounded before maintenance work commences; - Ensure that structures are tested for integrity prior to commencing work; and - Implement fall protection programmes that include training in climbing techniques and the use of fall protection measures.